Dashboard Member settings

 Preventing fraud

-The processing is necessary to prevent fraud or a particular kind of fraud and:
+This condition is met if the processing is necessary to prevent fraud or a particular kind of fraud, and:

 • the personal data is disclosed by a member of an anti-fraud organisation

-• the personal data is disclosed in accordance with arrangements made by an anti-fraud organisation
+• the personal data is disclosed in accordance with arrangements made by an anti-fraud organisation, or

-• the personal data is processed after being dislocated by a member of or in accordance with arrangements made by an anti-fraud organisation
+• the personal data is processed after being disclosed by a member of or in accordance with arrangements made by an anti-fraud organisation

 Suspicion of terrorist financing or money laundering

-• Terrorism Act 2000 - this is disclosure between certain entities within the regulated sector in relation to suspicion of commission of terrorist financing offence or to identifying terrorist property
+• Terrorism Act 2000 - this is disclosure between certain entities within the regulated sector in relation to the suspicion of a commission of a terrorist financing offence or to identifying terrorist property

 • Proceeds of Crime Act 2002 - this is disclosure within the regulated sector in relation to suspicions of money laundering